Electronics Engineering Technician

 Review your lectures notes nightly and make notes in the margins to reinforce your understanding.
 If you have questions after reading your lecture notes, write them down in the margin and present them to faculty or peer tutors.

-Program start and end dates, holidays and deadlines for course add/drop, withdrawal and refunds are located in your Student Guide.
-Course changes (add/dropping may also be made through the Student Portal under the "My Courses" tab.
+Program start and end dates, holidays, and deadlines for course add/drop, withdrawal, and refunds are located on the Academic Dates website.
+Course changes (add/dropping) may also be made through the Student Portal under the "My Courses" tab.

 Communication - School Standard